 \section{Dependence on the microlens mass distribution}

-The upper limit derived in this paper on the contribution of compact objects to the dark matter actually extends over a very broad mass range.
+Although the upper limit on the contribution of compact objects by the dark matter has been derived assuming they have the same mass as intracluster stars, the result actually extends over a very broad mass range.
 A remarkable result of the microlensing effect of compact masses is that the width of the corrugated network of MiCLs is simply $r_w=\kappa_\star/g$, and is independent of the mass distribution of the microlenses.
 The mass of the microlenses affects only the maximum magnification and frequency of the MiCL crossing events.

-Let us first consider the case of compact objects in the dark matter that are much more massive than stars, with Einstein radius and convergence $\theta_b$ and $\kappa_b$.
-These compact objects should produce their own network of MiCLs, and the intracluster stars should produce a second level of corrugation on a smaller scale, corresponding to their smaller Einstein radius.
+To see this, let us first consider the case of compact objects in the dark matter that are much more massive than stars, with Einstein radius $\theta_b\gg \theta_\star$ and convergence $\kappa_b$.
+These compact objects should produce their own network of MiCLs, and the intracluster stars give rise to a second level of corrugation at a smaller scale of the microcaustics, corresponding to their smaller Einstein radius.
 Without the intracluster stars, the peak magnification of MiCL crossings within the network is typically \citep[equations 20 and 27 of][]{VDM17}

 where $R$ is the radius of the source star.
 We note that this peak magnification does not actually depend on the gradient $g$, but only on $\theta_b$ and $\kappa_b$.
 Below a critical convergence $\kappa_{c1}=(g\theta_b)^{2/3}$, there is no corrugated network.
 When the intracluster stars are added, a second level of corrugation appears on the MiCLs caused by the more massive dark matter compact objects, with an external eigenvalue gradient $g_b \sim \kappa_b^{3/2}/\theta_b$ \citep[equation 26 in][]{VDM17}, if $\kappa_\star$ is greater than a new critical convergence, $\kappa_{c2}= (g_b \theta_\star)^{2/3}= \kappa_b (\theta_\star / \theta_b)^{2/3}$.
 The condition $\kappa_\star > \kappa_{c2}$ for the second level of corrugation to appear is the same as requiring that $\theta_\star^{1/2}/ \kappa_\star^{3/4} < \theta_b^{1/2}/\kappa_b^{3/4}$.
 In other words, it is the same condition as requiring that stars dominate the impact on the peak magnification, which is given by